-With the countdown to Star Wars: The Force Awakens nearing its conclusion (the most anticipated movie of all time opens Friday, December 18), cartoonist Berkeley Breathed gets in on the madness.
-He’s released these two Star Wars-themed images, one a Bloom County-fied movie poster and another a variant cover for a Star Wars comic book.
-Will there be more?
-We don’t know, but you will if you follow Berkeley Breathed’s Bloom County 2015 on Facebook.
+As the countdown to Star Wars: The Force Awakens, which was then the most anticipated movie of all time, was nearing its conclusion, cartoonist Berkeley Breathed got in on the madness.
+He released these two Star Wars-themed images, one a Bloom County-fied movie poster and another a variant cover

 These posters for the 1987 Mel Brooks movie Spaceballs aren’t commemorating anything in particular.
-The film’s 28th anniversary passed this summer without much fanfare.
+The film’s anniversary passes each summer without much fanfare.
 There is really no reason that Spaceballs ought to be celebrated at this particular moment.
-Except that it’s the
+It’s just the best Star

-Argentine director Federico Heller’s “Uncanny Valley” is a short film about virtual reality and video games that envisions a terrifying application of mostly-existing technology.
-It’s just 8 minutes long, but its scope and relevance is such that you find yourself thinking
+Argentine director Federico Heller’s “Uncanny Valley” is a 2015 short film about virtual reality and video games that envisioned a terrifying application of mostly-existing technology.
+It’s just 8 minutes long, but its scope and relevance is such that you find yourself

 Movies aren’t real life.
 As much as something like Star Wars is fun to watch, it leaves a whole lot out.
 Take Darth Vader—he isn’t always trying to kill his son and strangling his subordinates.
 Not every second of every day.
 Some days are just regular days.
 Some days, all he does is